H4zh4n/HaxHanTools/README.md

 }

 ```
-This is so that the app knows on which thre screen the dialogs should be shown.
+This is so that the app knows on which screen the dialogs should be shown.